shah-zeb-naveed/data-structures-and-algorithms/README.md

 - Based on use-case, can return a tuple of elements e.g. [bool, info1, info2, etc.]
 - Different ways to design desicision tree.
 Loop over possibilities, yes/no, etc.
 - Can fast forward pointer i to skip duplicates instead of just i + 1 with an interval while loop.
+- After decision tree, take a close look to parameters of recursive call to see if memoization can be used.
+Then see if bottom up can be convereted to dp (dp notes below).
+-

 ### DFS Uses
 - DFS if answer lies quite far away or if backtracking is needed or if entire graph has to be traversed (doesn't matter in this case).